Stupidly Obscure Programming in a Troubled Time

 There's a bit of special magic necessary to thwart the usual ordering described

-.
+in nested fmap and >>=.
 In fact, the Haskell compiler has been

 rejiggered to take advantage